Menu

 Intent

 There must be a deliberate action or intention to either use force or threaten force against someone else.
-For example, accidentally bumping into someone may be applying force to that person but because there was no intention to harm or threaten harm, it is not considered an assault.
+For example, if you accidentally bump into someone, you are applying force to them.
+Since you did not intend this, however, it is not considered an assault.
 Similarly, if force is applied because of a reflex action, such as a sudden movement when startled, there is no assault.

 In some circumstances, it is possible to consent to an action that otherwise might be considered an assault.
 Suppose that two people agreed to engage in a wrestling match with each other.
 Each will apply force to the other person.
 However, because they have agreed to the force that will be applied against them, no assault has occurred.

 Another example might be where someone enters a sporting event, such as hockey or football.
-Even though a body-check or tackle involves the use of force against another person, people who participate in these sports agree to such contact as a recognized part of the game.
+These sports often involve use of force such as bodychecks or tackles.
+People who participate in these sports agree to such contact as a recognized part of the game.

-But, in the case of sporting events, the body contact must fall within the accepted standards of the game.
-In deciding whether someone has consented to the use of force against them in a sporting context, the court will consider such things as...
+In the case of sporting events, the body contact must fall within the accepted standards of the game.
+In deciding whether someone has consented to the use of force against them in a sporting context, the court will consider such things as:

 • common or expected practices of game participants in general